TESLA – OPERA America New Works Forum

 In addition to her work with Anonymous 4 she has a reputation as a versatile and accomplished soloist, specializing in early and new music.
 She has appeared with many early music ensembles both in Europe and the US, including The Washington Bach Consort DC, The Bach Sinfonia, Carmel Bach Festival,St Thomas Church NYC, Bach Vespers at Holy Trinity Lutheran NYC, The Baltimore Consort, Armonia Nova,The Folger Consort, Parthenia, Sonnambula, Abendmusik and The Sixteen.
 Repertoire includes the alto solos in Bach Magnificat, St Matthew and St John Passions, B Minor Mass and many cantatas, Vivaldi’s Gloria, Handel’s Messiah and Dixit Dominus, Durufle Requiem, Paine Mass in D and songs from the Elizabethan era for Parthenia’s acclaimed program When Music and Sweet Poetry Agree.

-Jacqueline is also a voice teacher, with a thriving studio in NYC and is an adjunct faculty at Teacher’s College Columbia University and Fordham University.
-She is on the faculty of Chorworks, a choral workshop that takes place each summer in DC.
-She gives masterclasses and ensemble technique workshops and has given residencies at colleges all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
-She also works with student composers and has been a visiting artist at Duke University NC, The Catholic University of America DC and Binghamton University New York helping to develop and perform new pieces for the voice.
-In the Fall of 2014 she will be a C.V.
+Jacqueline is also a voice teacher, with a thriving studio in NYC.
+She has given residencies at Universities all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
+She also works with student composers and has been a visiting artist at Duke University NC, The Catholic University of America D.C. and Binghamton University New York helping to develop and perform new pieces for the voice.
+In addition to her performing and teaching activities Jacqueline is a C.V.
 Starr Doctoral Fellow at The Juilliard School.